crazedsanity/cs-webapplibs/README.md

 Basic Database Interaction
 --------

+__WARNING #1:__ Due to lack of help, the only officially-supported database is PostgreSQL.
+Most things should be fairly well database-agnostic, though some of the fancier features (such as transactions within the upgrade system) may not work as expected: MySQL can sometimes automatically commit changes without warning, such as when transactions cross transactionable and transactionless tables.

 Interacting with the database is fairly straightforward: cs_phpDB is basically just a wrapper for PDO (if you're not familiar, go read it []).
 First, create an object to work with: